rolebi/ComposerDependenciesSecurityChecker/README.md

 It is a composer script that use sensio security checker API to check known vulnerabilities in your dependencies.

+More information about Sensio Labs Security Advisories Checker on https://security.sensiolabs.org/

 Installation
 ------------